StarRocks/starrocks/docs/using_starrocks/catalog/hudi_catalog.md

 The parameter description is as follows:

 - `catalog_name`: the name of the Hudi catalog.
-This parameter is required.
-   The naming conventions are as follows:
+This parameter is required.<br>The naming conventions are as follows:

   - The name can contain letters, digits (0-9), and underscores (_).
 It must start with a letter.
   - The name cannot exceed 64 characters in length.

-- `PROPERTIES`: the properties of the Hudi catalog.

-   This parameter is required.
+- `PROPERTIES`: the properties of the Hudi catalog. <br> This parameter is required.
 You can configure the following properties:

     | **Property**        | **Required** | **Description**                                              |
     | ------------------- | ------------ | ------------------------------------------------------------ |